RobiNN1/SVG-Avatar/README.md

 // Custom colors.
 By default, background colors are generated from name.
 $avatar->setColors(['#f44336', '#e91e63', '#9c27b0', '#673ab7', '#3f51b5', '#2196f3',]);
 // You can set the text color if needed.
-Default is 'auto' which sets '#fff' or '#000'.
+The default is 'auto' which sets '#fff' or '#000'.
 $avatar->setColors([...], '#000');

-// Color brightness, between 0-100, 50 is default.
+// Color brightness, between 0-100, default is 50.
 Doesn't work with setColors().
 $avatar->brightness(80);

 // Color uniqueness, between 1-10, 3 is default.
 Doesn't work with setColors().